danielbloy/cca/docs/python/pygame/muncher.md

 ghosts = [blue, orange, red, pink]
 ```

-Then change the `draw()` function to read as follows to ensure the Ghosts all get
+Then change the `draw()` function to read as follows to ensure the ghosts all get
 animated and drawn each frame:

 ```python